piorlows/Billboard-Hot-100/README.md

 # Billboard-Hot-100
-Create a Spotify playlist for Billboard Hot 100 songs from given year
+Create a Spotify playlist for Billboard Hot 100 songs from given year.

+Part of Python learning course focusing on Web Scrapping BeautifulSoup.